Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/04-mult-ddr-banks/README.md

 To achieve the desired mapping, instruct the Vitis core development kit to connect each kernel argument to the desired bank.

-The example in this tutorial uses a C++ kernel; however, the steps described are also the same for RTL and OpenCL™ API kernels.
+The example in this tutorial uses a C++ kernel; however, the steps described are also the same for RTL kernels.

 ## Before You Begin

 The labs in this tutorial use:

 * BASH Linux shell commands.
-* 2020.2 Vitis core development kit release and the *xilinx_u200_xdma_201830_2* platform.
+* 2022.1 Vitis core development kit release and the *xilinx_u200_gen3x16_xdma_2_202110_1* platform.
 If necessary, it can be easily extended to other versions and platforms.

 >**IMPORTANT:**
 >